bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-01-farewell-to-arms.md

 The evocation of the war-gutted landscape is memorable; though the opening scene may now show its age through the use of models, other sequences are distinguished by a nightmarishly strange Expressionism suggestive of a highly physical, agonised brutality.
 Lighting, composition, camera movement and choreography of the performers contribute to a _mise-en-scène_ of enormously expressive intensity.

 And then there is an astonishing climactic _Liebestod_.
 Whereas other filmmakers, as noted earlier, have tended to use the prospect of death as a button to produce tears, pity, anxiety or whatever in the viewer, and have avoided confronting the very real finality of a human’s life on earth, Borzage gets in there and grapples with it, rather as a Carl Dreyer, Ingmar Bergman or Terence Davies might do.
 If they come to different conclusions, that’s not what concerns me here; what matters is that in acknowledging the inevitability of death, their films tend to tell the truth as they see it.
 In Borzage’s _A Farewell to Arms_, that truth is at once as painful, as regenerative and, finally, as unfathomably mysterious as love itself.<br>
-**Geoff Andrew, bfi.org.uk, 30 May 2014**
+**Geoff Andrew, bfi.org.uk, 30 May 2014**<br>

-**A contemporary review**
+**A contemporary review**<br>
 This picture might well have been made only yesterday.
 It bears hardly any trace of age.
 In its total effect it is vivid, thrilling and poignant.
 The hopelessness of it all; the futility of war; the inevitability of the catastrophe are unerringly conveyed.

 The direction is admirable.
 It has restraint, purpose, and sympathy.
 The acting is outstandingly good.
 Gary Cooper has never, before or since, given a better performance.
 He conveys with his slightly diffident manner a great capacity for suffering, half revealed and half unexpressed, and the bewilderment resentment and despair of the ordinary man caught up in a tragedy beyond his comprehension.
 Helen Hayes is almost equally good.
 She brings a gay courage and a wistful charm to her part, and it is a pleasure to listen to her voice.
-The camera-work is imaginative and interesting, and the war scenes are most effectively staged.
+The camera-work is imaginative and interesting, and the war scenes are most effectively staged.<br>

-**_Monthly Film Bulletin_****, July 1938**
+**_Monthly Film Bulletin_, July 1938**<br>

-**A FAREWELL TO ARMS**
+**A FAREWELL TO ARMS**<br>
 _Directed by_: Frank Borzage
 _Production Company_: Paramount Productions
 _Production by_: Frank Borzage
 _Screen Play by_: Benjamin Glazer, Oliver H.P.
 Garrett
 _From the novel by_: Ernest Hemingway
-_Photographed by_: Charles Lang
+_Photographed by_: Charles Lang<br>

-_uncredited_
+_uncredited_<br>
 _Associate Producer_: Benjamin F. Glazer
 _Business Manager_: Daniel Keefe
 _Assistant to Benjamin Glazer_: Jean Negulesco